Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Voxel-wise MpMRI data and notations

-We first give an overview of our motivating data, which were collected on the voxel level from 34 prostate slices of 34 different patients diagnosed with PCa \cite{Metzger2016,jin2020}.
-Briefly, maps of the quantitative MRI parameters, including apparent diffusion coefficient (ADC), area under the gadolinium concentration time curve at 90 seconds (AUGC90), reflux rate constant ($\text{k}_{\text{ep}}$), forward volume transfer constant ($\text{K}^{\text{trans}}$), fractional extravascular extracellular space ($\text{V}_{\text{e}}$) and T2 values, were generated.
+The mpMRI parameters used in our classification problem include ADC, AUGC90, $\text{K}^{\text{trans}}$ and $\text{k}_{\text{ep}}$: this is the combination that gives the best PCa classification results based on the least absolute shrinkage and selection operator (lasso) model in \cite{Metzger2016}.
+Note that the ADC values are approximately normally distributed, while the right-skewed AUGC90, $\text{K}^{\text{trans}}$ and $\text{k}_{\text{ep}}$ values are log transformed to have an approximately normal distribution.
+For the data used in this series, all datasets were manually co-registered to support the development of the proposed voxel-wise model.
 Manually guided annotation for the zonal information (the location of PZ and CG) was conducted on the T2-weighted images.
-After surgery, the pathologists manually annotated the cancerous areas and their Gleason scores on the histopathology slides, the maps of which were then co-registered with the corresponding maps of the various MRI parameters.
+After surgery, the pathologists manually annotated the cancerous areas and their Gleason scores on the histopathology slides, the maps of which were then co-registered with the corresponding maps of the various MRI parameters \cite{kalavagunta2015registration}.
 Figure \ref{fig2.1} shows the image of a prostate slice annotated with voxel-wise binary cancer status and location of the two main zones (PZ and CG).

 \FloatBarrier